 Divine Word College is located 15 miles west of Dubuque, Iowa on four-lane U.S. Hwy.
 20. Dubuque is a modern city with many cultural and recreational events available.
-Airline service is available to Dubuque (Dubuque Regional Airport - DBQ).
+Airline service is available to nearby Moline, Illinois and Cedar Rapids, Iowa.